jokelley/Pmex-GenomicConvergence/5_candidate_gene_identification.md

 Change the reference genome GFF file into a GTF file otherwise it won't work with the HISAT2 python script in the next step.

-     gffread <gff_in> -T -o reference.gtf
+     gffread <gff_in> -T -o <gtf_out>

 ## 3. Index the reference genome with HISAT2

-Make fiiles using python scripts provided by HISAT2 for the --ss and --exon options.
+Make files using python scripts provided by HISAT2 for the --ss and --exon options.

 Extract splice sites from reference GTF file prior to building the index:

     module load python/2.7.10
     hisat2_extract_splice_sites.py <gtf_in> > splice_sites.txt

-Also extract exons from pmex GTF file prior to building the index.
+Also extract exons from pmex GTF file prior to building the index:

     module load python/2.7.10
     hisat2_extract_exons.py <gtf_in> > exons.txt

 Build an index using the reference genome.